Legislative Priorities

 Washington State Auditor Pat McCarthy

 State Auditor Pat McCarthy is dedicated to shining a brighter light on government operations for the public.
-Under her leadership, SAO’s vision and mission is to increase trust in government through independent and transparent audits of state and local governments, and to help these governments develop strategies to become more efficient and effective.
+Under her leadership, SAO’s vision and mission is to increase public trust in government by promoting accountability and transparency in government.

 “Government transparency and accountability are more important than ever in these challenging times.
 The State Auditor’s Office is committed to providing the independent reviews and investigations the public expects.” – Pat McCarthy.
 Here’s more about State Auditor Pat McCarthy.